phoebe-team/phoebe/doc/sphinx/source/tutorials/coupledBTE.rst

   export OMP_NUM_THREADS=4
   mpirun -np 4 /path/to/phoebe/build/phoebe -in coupledTransport.in > coupledTransport.out

-though we note that this one can take a bit of time, and so we recommend using a cluster or workstation for this demonstration.
+We note that this one can take a bit of time, so we recommend using a cluster or workstation for the demonstration.
 The parallelism of this calculation follows the same principles as that of the standard relaxons solution as discussed in :ref:`relaxonsParallelism`.

 Output and Post-Processing